Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 a.
 Constructions costs

 The expansion of the Panama Canal underlines the technical feasibility of the Nicaragua project, but also its engineering complexity and costs.
 Due to the length of the canal, several physical obstacles (e.g. Isthmus of Rivas) necessitate the construction of locks and the requirement to accommodate large ships in both directions at once.
-Construction costs would be excessive with some estimates place this at more than 40 billion dollars, but delays and cost overruns almost always plague megaprojects.
+Construction costs would be excessive with some estimates placing them at more than 40 billion dollars, and delays and cost overruns almost always plague megaprojects.
 This represents a very high sunk cost before any revenue can be generated.
 In comparison, the expansion of the Panama Canal had a price tag of about 6 billion dollars.

 Thus, securing long-term financing is a challenge because of high costs and limited knowledge about potential returns on investments.
 It is worth underlining that there are no diplomatic relations between China and Nicaragua, implying that financing could not come from government sources.